adamwwilkinson/Obsidian-Vault/Electrical Engineering/Powered and Non-Linear Circuit Elements.md

 #### Circuit Gain
 $$A_v = \frac{v_O}{v_i} = - \frac{R_f}{R_1}$$
 This means $A_v$ depends now on resistance which removes the signal distortion.

+#### Saturation
+#todo/excalidraw graph
+In reality, the power supplies define the upper and lower limits of an amplifier.